 French duke Gaston d’Orleans (1627–50) adorns this French provincial coin, a double tournois issued in 1634.
 Later in his life, the youngest brother of the king would become known for several failed plots and revolts against the government.

-Gaston D'Orleans is known for several unsuccessfull conspiracies and revolts againts the ministerial governments during the reign of his brother, King Louis XIII (1640-43), and the minority of his nephew Louis XIV (1643–1715).
-On two occasions, the King's youngest brother had to leave France for conspiring against the government.
+These took place during both the reign of his brother, Louis XIII (1610–43), and the minority of his nephew, Louis XIV (1643–1715).
+Gaston d’Orleans twice had to leave France for conspiring against the government.

 A bust of the duke, shown in profile, faces right on the heads side of the coin.
 On the back are three fleurs-de-lis, with the coin’s value and year of issue – “DOVBLE TORNOIUS 1634 R” – and a cross.